shwaka/jekyll-typescript/README.md

   Even the names of the repository and gem may be also changed.
 - Not published to Rubygems.org.
 - No documentation is provided.
-- `example/` directory is outdated.
+- `example/` directory may be outdated.

 # Aim